Is Martindale-Hubbell AV Rating Really Worth It in 2024?

 • Client review ratings like on Google or Yelp

 The idea behind these ratings is that other lawyers want to know what your peers think of your legal ability and ethical standards.
 Attorneys are more likely to be persuaded by a rating from your colleagues and judges than by algorithms or random clients.
+Client reviews are also crucial as they bolster credibility and build an attorney's online presence.

 When you work with co-counsel, opposing counsel, and judges, they have an inside view into how you practice law.
 And fellow lawyers have the insight to evaluate you as a lawyer.